Hiring strategies for business growth

 Focus on strategy

 Make sure your talent acquisition strategy is closely aligned to the business strategy, checking in every few months to ensure your hiring plans align to where you expect the business to be in one year, three years and five years’ time.
-This will ensure you know what’s coming and can plan according – and is particularly critical in areas where in-demand skills are hard to come by such as technology skills.
+This will ensure you know what’s coming and can plan according – and is particularly critical in areas where in-demand skills, such as in IT recruitment and technology skills.
 Geoff Smith, who has worked as an HR director at organisations including Kantar, Wilmington PLC, and NCR Corporation says this is something every business should embrace.
 “Taking time out to think about the talent needs of the future will be beneficial for all organisations.”
 He adds the emerging concept of ‘strategic workforce planning’ offers tools for modelling future talent supply and demand and for helping organisations measure the gap between the two.
 This includes “developing a detailed understanding of future activities, clearly defining the skills of the future, forecasting labour supply and developing properly costed workforce plans.
 Tasks and activities need to be dissected and tasks redeployed or automated where appropriate.
 Only then can new roles and workflows be properly defined.”

 Hire graduates to fill future skills gaps